inbo/fscc/README.md

 A wide range of soil chemical (carbon, nitrogen, plant-available and semi-total elements, pH) and physical soil properties (soil texture, bulk density) have been analysed by national forest soil laboratories according to standardised protocols.
 All data are centralised in the database of the Programme Coordinating Centre of ICP Forests.

-In this project, we aim to preprocess the raw solid soil data of ICP Forests to validated, gap-filled and harmonised versions (Layer 1) and further to aggregated versions (Layer 2), and further process these data for a range of purposes, including the calculation of carbon and macronutrient stocks (nitrogen, phosphorus, sulphur), exchangeable element pools (calcium, magnesium, potassium, sodium, aluminium, iron, manganese), and indicators for nutrient availability, heavy metal availability and acidification, in both forest floors and mineral forest soils across Europe.
+In this project, we aim to preprocess the raw solid soil data of ICP Forests to validated, gap-filled and harmonised versions (Layer 1) and further to aggregated versions (Layer 2), and process these data for a range of purposes, including the calculation of carbon and macronutrient stocks (nitrogen, phosphorus, sulphur), exchangeable element pools (calcium, magnesium, potassium, sodium, aluminium, iron, manganese), and indicators for nutrient availability, heavy metal availability and acidification, in both forest floors and mineral forest soils across Europe.
 Observed differences between the soil surveys before versus after the year 2000 are highlighted, and stratified by biogeographical region, forest and soil type, and their spatial autocorrelation with nitrogen deposition levels and link with data from other surveys (e.g. soil solution) is assessed.
 <!-- description: end -->

-# fscc
-Forest Soil Coordinating Centre (FSCC) of ICP Forests

-### Project overview
+### Repository overview
 This repository provides data-generating (i.e. preprocessing) and data-processing workflows, to support reproducible and transparent analyses on the solid soil data collected through the ICP Forests monitoring network.
-The aim of this R project is to convert, transform, and harmonise the raw data forms ("layer 0") into validated and gap-filled data forms ("layer 1"), and into aggregated and selected data forms ("layer 2").
+The aim of this R project is to convert, transform, and harmonise the raw data forms ("layer 0") into validated and gap-filled data forms ("layer 1"), and into aggregated data forms ("layer 2").
 These "layer 1" and "layer 2" data forms are then used for a range of other purposes, including the calculation of soil carbon stocks in European forests.
 The data preprocessing addresses various aspects, including error correction, incorporation of additional data, harmonisation, validation, and aggregation (e.g. across repetitions).
 The ultimate aim is to achieve open and reproducible data workflows, as a requirement for qualifiable science and for collaboration.

 ### Project structure
 The repository is structured as follows: